gbv/ssso/ssso.md

             gr:Individual ;
             rdfs:isDefinedBy <> .

+The event can be connected to one or more [ServiceProvider] with property [providedBy] and to one or more [ServiceConsumer] with property [consumedBy].

 ## ServiceFulfillment

 [ServiceFulfillment]: #servicefulfillment

 A **service fulfillment** is a [ServiceEvent] that consists of one or more parts.
-Each of these parts is also a [ServiceEvent] and connected to the service fulfillment by `dcterms:partOf`.
+Each of these parts is also a [ServiceEvent] and connected to the service fulfillment by [dcterms:partOf].
 Vice versa, each instance of [ServiceEvent] is also instance of [ServiceFulfillment] if connected to another [ServiceEvent] by [dcterms:hasPart].
 The parts of a service fulfillment SHOULD be connected to each other by [nextService] and [previousService].